 - Considered a seasonal item, 90 percent of candy canes are sold between Thanksgiving and Christmas.

-- Candy canes are the number one selling non-chocolate candy in the month of December.
+- Candy canes are the best-selling non-chocolate candy in the month of December.

 - The biggest single week for candy cane sales is the second week in December.
 This is likely because most people decorate their Christmas trees that week.